-Illinois will maintain an aggressive program to sustain 18 passenger carrier certified officers (14 currently certified and 4 to be certified by the end of 2018).
-The additional officers were to be trained during FY17 but due to the lack of an instructor, the training was not able to be completed.
+Illinois will maintain an aggressive program to sustain 18 passenger carrier certified officers (14 currently certified and 4 to be certified by the end of 2019).
+Additional officers were to be trained during FY18 but due to the lack of an instructor and changes in IDOT staff, the training was not able to be completed.